Reading time: 5 min.

 Other JAK inhibitors are known to be linked with cancer and heart problems.
 The FDA has previously issued a warning to medication users to highlight these potentially serious side effects [5].

-Ritlecitinib can impede the immune system’s ability to fight infection, therefore some people may be more susceptible to developing serious infections.
+Ritlecitinib can impede the immune system’s ability to fight infection, so some people may be more susceptible to developing serious infections.

 Individuals who are sick with an infection are advised to temporarily stop taking ritlecitinib until their infection has cleared.